Skimmed milk: Terminology

 United States milk producers also use a color-coding system to identify milk types, usually with the bottle cap or colored accents on the packaging.
 Whole milk is often denoted by red, while 2% is most often colored blue.
 1% and skim colors vary by region or dairy, with common colors for these lines being purple, green, yellow, pink, or light blue.

 Production

-Today, most skimmed milk is created by spinning whole milk in a centrifuge so that the fat droplets separate out.
+Most skimmed milk is created by spinning whole milk in a centrifuge so that the fat droplets separate out.